GovernorFancyPants/desolaterunner/_drafts/trail-running-in-stockholm.md

 This is a surprising little gem of an out and back trail close to the centre, with a few small loops that can be added along the way.
 And if Kungsholmen runt doesn't cut it for you distance wise you can tack this on as an extra and get twice the distance.

+### North of Stockholm

 **Ursvik**

-Home of the classic Ursvik Xtreme and Ursvik Ultra races.
+Home of the classic [Ursvik Xtreme](https://idrottonline.se/SundbybergsIK/Idrottsmallar/Arbetsrum/UrsvikXtreme "Ursvik Xtreme") and [Ursvik Ultra](http://desolaterunner.com/journal/race-report-ursvik-ultra-2016/ "Ursvik Ultra") races.
 There's a lot of good trails and paths here and you can put the loops together making up a desired distance.
 You probably won't be alone here but it's also big enough to not be crowded.

 Marked trails all the way from a lit and groomed 2k to a 15k semi technical path.

 **Järvafältet and Upplandsleden**

+### South of Stockholm

 **Gömmaren**